AnoopAlias/AUTOM8N/docs/installation_standalone.rst

   # Following modules are installed and loaded by default in openresty
   https://openresty.org/en/components.html

-.. tip:: There are no additonal configurations required for the loadable modules.
+.. tip:: There are no additional configurations required for the loadable modules.
 Users can control the functionality from XtendWeb UI

 .. disqus::